ethereum-optimism/SUPs/README.md

 #### Optimism Protocol Devs

-Optmism Protocol Devs (OPD) is a regular interactive call modelled on the Ethereum All Core Devs (ACD) calls.
+Optimism Protocol Devs (OPD) is a regular interactive call modelled on the Ethereum All Core Devs (ACD) calls.
 The goals of this meeting are first to progress `Candidate` SUPs towards being included in OP Stack upgrades, and second to coordinate the delivery of those upgrades in accordance with the [OP